Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Introduction

-Even when $r$ is not an integral power, we can still obtain $(n,k,s^{m+n-1})$ Reed--Solomon codes and optimal update $(n,k,s^{m+n-1})$ MDS codes by choosing positive integers $s$ and $m$ such that $s^{m} \leq r$.
+When $r$ is not an integral power, we can still obtain $(n,k,s^{m+n-1})$ Reed--Solomon codes and optimal-update $(n,k,s^{m+n-1})$ MDS codes by choosing positive integers $s$ and $m$ such that $s^{m} \leq r$.
 In this case, however, the resulting codes have bandwidth that is near-optimal rather than asymptotically optimal.

-A common feature of the code constructions in \cite{YBShort, YB} is to expand integers in base $r$.
-To obtain our results, we generalize and extend the $r$-ary expansion technique in these constructions.
-By choosing positive integers $s$ and $m$ such that $s^{m} \leq r$, we improve the level of sub-packetization by expanding integers in the smaller base $s$.

-In \sref{rs}, we discuss the repair of Reed--Solomon codes and, by selecting positive integers $s$ and $m$ with $s^{m} \leq r$, we adapt Ye's and Barg's code \cite{YBShort} to construct $(n,k,s^{m+n-1})$ Reed--Solomon codes, which have asymptotically optimal repair bandwidth when $r=s^{m}$.
-In \sref{update}, we adapt Ye's and Barg's code \cite{YB} to construct optimal update $(n,k,s^{m+n-1})$ MDS codes, which have asymptotically optimal repair bandwidth in the case $r=s^{m}$.
+We also present another refinement of the $r$-ary expansion technique that leads to $(n,k,l)$ MDS codes with repair-by-transfer schemes that have asymptotically optimal repair bandwidth.
+In a \textit{repair-by-transfer scheme}, exact repair of a failed node involves downloading from the surviving nodes only certain subsets of their symbols rather than linear combinations thereof.
+Thus the contacted nodes have to perform minimal computations, which makes repair-by-transfer schemes an attractive variant of linear repair schemes.

+\looseness=-1 Specifically, when $r$ is an integral power, we significantly reduce the subpacketization of the Wang--Tamo--Bruck construction \cite{WTBExplicitPublished} while achieving a repair-by-transfer scheme that has asymptotically optimal~repair~band\-width.
+For example for $r = 2^m$, we achieve the subpacketization of $2^{k/r+m-1}$, which improves upon the subpacketization of $2^{mn/(r+1)}$ in the Wang--Tamo--Bruck construction~\cite{WTBExplicitPublished}.
+In general, when $r = s^m$~for~an~integer $s \ge 2$, our codes have subpacketization $l = s^{k/r+m-1}\kern-1pt = rs^{k/r-1}$.
+Specifically, we construct an $(n,k,s^{k/r+m-1})$ MDS code which has a repair-by-transfer scheme with asymptotically optimal repair bandwidth. \cnref{wtbadapt} and \tref{wtbadaptbw} in \sref{ourcode} give a precise statement of our main result for repair-by-transfer schemes.

+Table\,\ref{tab:tradeoff} compares our code construction with other state-of-the-art $(n,k,l)$ MDS codes.
+Rawat, Tamo, Guruswami, and Efremenko recently proposed a code construction in \cite[Theorem III.1]{RTGE} which utilizes a design parameter $\tau$ to obtain a family of MDS codes with small subpacketization and near-optimal bandwidth.
+When $r=s^{m}$ is an integral power, setting $\tau = \lceil \frac{n}{mr} \rceil$ in \cite[Theorem III.1]{RTGE} yields an $(n,k,l)$ MDS code with~asymptotically optimal bandwidth that performs as well as the codes we construct in \sref{ourcode}.
+We point out that our construction is contemporaneous with and very different from the construction in \cite[TheoremIII.1]{RTGE}.

+Having demonstrated how to improve the subpacketization of three very different $(n,k,l)$ MDS code constructions, we hope that our approach may be broadly useful in reducing the subpacketization of MDS codes.
+The general idea is simple: when $r=s^{m}$ is an integral power, one can improve the subpacketization of MDS code constructions that utilize $r$-ary expansion by instead expanding integers in the smaller base $s$.
+The results presented in this paper show how to tailor this general idea to specific $(n,k,l)$ MDS code constructions.